eyeson-team/api/content/getting-started/index.md

 ---

-To start a fully featured video call all you have to do is send a single request to the eyeson API.
-The eyeson services organize video calls in rooms.
-After you create a room the API provides you with an URL you can use to send a user to the eyeson web GUI.
-The web GUI is hosted by the eyeson team and ensures regular updates with the latest features as well as a stable and well designed user experience.
+To start a fully featured video call all you have to do is send a single request to the Eyeson API.
+The Eyeson services organize video calls in rooms.
+After you create a room the API provides you with an URL you can use to send a user to the Eyeson web GUI.
+The web GUI is hosted by the Eyeson team and ensures regular updates with the latest features as well as a stable and well designed user experience.
 Any mobile visitors will be handled automatically given the choice to join the meeting via mobile applications too.

 ## Get Your Api Key

-Before you can create your first custom eyeson video calls you have to generate a new api key.
+Before you can create your first custom Eyeson video calls you have to generate a new api key.

-Sign in at [eyeson Developers](https://developers.eyeson.team/), switch to the [projects section](https://developers.eyeson.team/projects), describe your project in a few sentences and request your api key.
+Sign in at [Eyeson Developers](https://developers.eyeson.team/), switch to the [projects section](https://developers.eyeson.team/projects), describe your project in a few sentences and request your api key.
 Soon you will receive an email to confirm the key generation.
-By proceeding you are ready to use eyeson with your very personal api key.
+By proceeding you are ready to use Eyeson with your very personal api key.

 The api is free to use and does not require any payment method to be stored and does not cause costs.
 However, please note that the free service has a